wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 It was not a talk of 5- to 7-minute long.
 It was over 30 minutes.
 We talked about Toastmasters.
 We talked about Yu-Life.
 We talked about career, and we talked about family.
-At last we talked about mentoring.
-I gave her a list of qualified mentors in our club including myself, she said she would consider.

-In one moment, I feared that she would choose me.
-In another moment, I feared that she would not choose me.
-The feeling sounds familiar to you, right?

 Later, I became her mentor.

-Being a mentor has one good thing.
+When you had a long talk with somebody, you feel it is easier to give her feedback.
+It is even more so between mentors and proteges.
 When Lanlan told me she was busy and had no time to prepare a speech.
-I knew that she had fear so I insisted she get on to the stage.
+I knew that she had fear, and I insisted she get on to the stage.

-Each time Lanlan shows her great talent as a natural public speaker.
+Gradually, Lanlan begins to show her great talent as a public speaker.
 Her Icebreaker talks about stories connected with the number of her member ID.
 Her speech contest talks about the tension and relaxation between herself and her children.
-She always brings in vivid life stories in the speeches.
+She starts to bring in vivid life stories in the speeches.
-She has no fear.

-As her mentor, I fear that I could not guide her enough.
-However, the fear is useless.
-Lanlan set her own goals and followed her own pace.
-Now she is a qualified mentor in our club.
+She has no fear, and now she is a qualified mentor in our club.

 Ladies and Gentlemen, you were all new members like Lanlan and me at some time.
-Mentors will help you understand that it is normal to have fear on the stage, and encourage you to speak more.
+Your mentors will help you understand that it is normal to have fear on the stage, and encourage you to speak more.

 Once you bravely show up on the stage, you will be free from fear; you will do a great job; you will be the one you want to be.
-I know your wish is much bigger than the fear.
-Just do it.
+You will know that your wish is much bigger than the fear.
+Just go for it.

-The whole process is just like this paper, not the paper full of schedule, but a white paper.
+The whole process is like this paper, not the paper full of schedule, but a white paper.
 When you have fear, you can hardly write anything on it.
-When you are free from fear, you will draw your own picture on it, you will shine your star on it, and you will be great on your Pathways.
+When you are free from fear, you will draw your own pictures on it, you will shine your stars on it, and you will be great on your Pathways.

 Raise your paper, and be free from fear.